vinitX/mpnum/docs/intro.rst

 Next steps
 ----------

-The ipython notebook :code:`mpnum_intro.ipynb` in the folder :code:`Notebooks` provides an introduction on how to use :code:`mpnum` for basic MPS, MPO and MPA operations.
-You can also `view mpnum_intro.ipynb on Github`_.
+The Jupyter notebook :code:`mpnum_intro.ipynb` in the folder :code:`Notebooks` provides an interactive introduction on how to use :code:`mpnum` for basic MPS, MPO and MPA operations.
+Its rendered version can also be viewed in the :doc:`examples/mpnum_intro`.
 If you open the notebook on your own computer, it allows you to run and modify all the commands interactively (more information is available in the section "Jupyter Notebook Quickstart" of the `Jupyter documentation`_).